clorisqiu1/mypage/README.md

-This is the source code of Wen Qiu's personal page: https://clorisqiu1.github.io/mypage/
+This is the source code to Wen Qiu's public personal website: https://clorisqiu1.github.io/mypage/

 # 👋 Welcome to My Homepage

 Hello!
 This is Wen Qiu (邱雯).

 <!-- , a PhD at [Kitami Institute of Technology](https://www.kitami-it.ac.jp/en/), Japan.
 My research focuses on Deep Reinforcement Learning, Game Theory, and Emergency Communication Networks. -->